-Bexley Grammar School used to be a Specialist Language College before this funding stream was discontinued, but it remains one of the UK’s leading schools for the teaching of modern languages.
-All students at BGS study at least two modern languages at GCSE and the school has adopted the International Baccalaureate (IB) system for sixth form students.
+Bexley Grammar School is a mixed (girls and boys) school in the south-east London Borough of Bexley.
+It was founded in 1955 by local MP Edward Heath and converted into an Academy in January 2011.
+Rated Outstanding by Ofted for over 15 years, it remains one of the UK’s leading schools for the teaching of modern languages.
+All students study at least two modern languages at GCSE and the school has adopted the International Baccalaureate (IB) system for sixth form students.

-Address: Bexley Grammar School, Danson Lane, Welling, DA16 2BL
+Address: Danson Lane, Welling, DA16 2BL

 Admissions contact: [email protected]